-It is an offence to practice with an expired PIN/AIN.
+It is an offense to practice with an expired PIN/AIN.
 This attracts a penalty and or imprisonment as enshrined under Section 73 (d) of the Health Professions Regulatory Bodies Act, 2013 (Act 857).

 Why does it take too long to receive PIN or AIN after submitting an application?The duration for processing of PIN or AIN is in fact Thirty (30) minutes after payment of the prescribed fee.
-Applications submitted to our Regional Offices would take a minimum of one (1) week to be processed.
 Other causes of delay in processing PIN or AIN include:

 Mistakes in Registration or Enrollment Number(s) written by applicants.